• Skip to primary navigation

 5. There must have been a firm commitment from buyers/allottees of the housing units.
 Therefore, for this purpose, a named accredited Primary Mortgage Institution is to be identified in order to facilitate the introduction of the project to prospective buyers/allottees who must be contributors to the National Housing Fund (NHF).
 Also, the associated PMI must confirm the relationship and forward a marketing plan for the disposal of the housing units.

 6. You must provide a financial projection to suit the proposed financial arrangement on the project.
-In addition, the projection must include developer’s equity participation on the project at the present rate of 10% p.a.
+In addition, the projection must include the developer’s equity participation in the project at the present rate of 10% p.a.

 7. The Security for the Loan is an acceptable Bank guarantee.

-What are the list of documents to be submitted to the bank
+What documents are to be submitted to the bank?

 • Certificate of incorporation.